Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 *Back to* `Contents`_

 Expectations are converters which enable the computation of the expectation value of an observable with respect to some state function.
-This functionality can now be found in the estimator primitive.
+This functionality can now be found in the Estimator primitive.

 Algorithm-Agnostic Expectations
 -------------------------------